patruong/appliedBioinformaticsMSA/README.md

 ## Running
 After defining your input_folder(s) please add desired threshold parameters under `PARAMETERS` in your `config.yml`.
-Now just run `snakemake` like in your project foöder:
+Now just run `snakemake` like in your project folder:

 ```
 snakemake -j 8 # dependent on number of cores.